Application Guide

 🎯 Who International Rescue Committee (IRC) Is Looking For

-• Public health professional with 3+ years of experience in immunization programming, preferably in humanitarian or low-resource settings
+• Has experience in public health, epidemiology, or immunization programs, preferably in humanitarian or low-resource settings.

 📝 Tips for Applying to International Rescue Committee (IRC)